pauldotknopf/blue-ribbon/README.md

 # Date of the repair

 Blue Ribbon (two technicians, technician A and technician B) arrived to replace the window on Jun 3rd.
-I watched them as they replaced the Window.
+I watched them as they replaced the window.

 *This will become important later.* As I was watching the technicians replace the window, I noticed them having a lot of trouble.
 They later mentioned the difficulty they were having.
 It might be because the Truck was brand new with less than 5,000 miles.
 I witnessed technician B use a 1ft-long pole with an exacto blade at the tip from the outside of the window, as if it were a pry-bar.